kohya-ss/sd-scripts/README.md

   - transformers, accelerate and huggingface_hub are updated.
   - If you encounter any issues, please report them.

+- Fixed an issue where the timesteps in the batch were the same when using Huber loss.
+PR [#1628](https://github.com/kohya-ss/sd-scripts/pull/1628) Thanks to recris!

 - Improvements in OFT (Orthogonal Finetuning) Implementation
   1. Optimization of Calculation Order:
       - Changed the calculation order in the forward method from (Wx)R to W(xR).